SachCZ/raytracer/README.md

 A c++ code written for a diploma thesis at [FNSPE CTU](https://www.fjfi.cvut.cz/en/).
 The goal is to simulate a laser-plasma interaction using the geometric approximation.
 The main focus is on usage with hydrodynamic simulations.
 Specifically simulations of plasma used as a gain medium for x-ray laser generation.
-Using RayTracer both the plasma generation using a driving laser and x-ray lasing can be simulated.
+Using RayTracer, both the plasma generation using a driving laser and x-ray lasing can be simulated.

 ## Reading the docs